 It is extremely difficult for a patient or their family to bring forth an emergency room error lawsuit on their own.
 The hospital may not be entirely forthcoming about what exactly happened.
 Physicians can be hesitant to speak out because they don’t want to lose their professional licenses or attract negative publicity.
 As a result, you may be told that what happened to you was an expected risk of ER treatment when in fact it was negligence.

-To successfully win a medical malpractice lawsuit, you must be able to prove two things:
+To successfully win a medical malpractice lawsuit, you must be able to prove the following:

 In the legal world, that means that the medical care that they provided fell below the standard at which someone with their education, training, and experience would be expected to provide in that particular situation.